-The Company completed two capital raises during its first period of operations: the IPO on 3 March 2015 raised £147 million of net proceeds, and the issue of C Shares on 2 November 2015 raised approximately a further £143.9 million of net proceeds.
-Following the deployment of the substantial part of the C Share proceeds into a diversified portfolio of infrastructure loans and bonds, the C Share converted into Ordinary Shares on 3 March 2016.
+The Company completed two capital raises during the year ended 31 March 2017: a C Share issue in June 2016, which raised gross proceeds of £175 million, and a placing of Ordinary Shares in December 2016, which raised a further £126 million of gross proceeds.
+Following the deployment of the substantial part of the C Share proceeds into a diversified portfolio of infrastructure loans and bonds, the C Share converted into Ordinary Shares in November 2016.

-As at 31 March 2016, the Company had 302,548,728 Ordinary Shares in issue.
-The closing share price on that day was 106.25p per share, implying a market capitalisation for the Company of approximately £321.5 million.
+As at 31 March 2017, the Company had 595,642,196 Ordinary Shares in issue.
+The closing Share price on that day was 110.25p per Share, implying a market capitalisation for the Company of approximately £656.7 million, compared to £321.5 million a year previously.